numaproj/numaflow/docs/APIs.md

 <p>

 RateLimit is used to define the rate limit for all the vertices in the pipeline, it could be overridden by the vertex’s limit settings.
+It will be applied to all non-source vertices.
+This is because for source vertices, the rate limit is defined by how many times the
+<code>Read</code> is called per second multiplied by the
+<code>readBatchSize</code>.
+Reduce does not support RateLimit.
 </p>

 </td>